 - At a dry weight of 246 pounds, the Briggs & Stratton 30742 is one of the heavier devices which can produce between 7500 and 8500 running watts.
-In terms of weight, one of the champions in their power range is the Lifan LF8750iEPL, standing at just 185 lbs.
+Regarding dry weight, one of the champions in the same power range is the Westinghouse ecoGen10000, with a dry weight of only 147.7 lbs.

 - Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-Compared to its peers, this generator is not exactly fuel efficient, compared to similarly powerful devices, with an estimated fuel consumption of 0.83 GPH at a 50% load.
-If you wish to further improve in the area of fuel efficiency, the Pulsar PG10000B16, which boasts with a gas consumption of only 0.55 GPH, it is one of the most efficient generators currently on the market.
+This generator is not fuel efficient compared to devices of similar output: its estimated fuel consumption stands at 0.83 GPH at a 50% load.
+If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Pulsar PG10000B16.
+With a fuel consumption of as little as 0.55 GPH, it is one of the most efficient generators currently on the market.

 As you can see from this interactive chart, when compared to other 7500-8500W generators, the Briggs & Stratton 30742 is on the average side of the price range.